StevensDeptECE/CPE390/syllabus.md

 ## FORMAT AND STRUCTURE
 * Classes involve live coding demonstrations, you are encouraged to join in sometimes using vscode.
 * The instructor will ask questions and you are encouraged to actively participate.
-* There will be weekly coding homework and/or handwritten assignments.
+* There will be weekly coding homework/labs and/or handwritten assignments.
 * Quizzes and tests on paper verify that students know the material they have submitted as homework.

 ## COURSE MATERIALS